Camyo4650/VoxelEngine/README.md

 WHAT IS THIS

-I've been inspired by this replica of Minecraft written in C++.
+I've been inspired to recreate Minecraft in C++

 VISIONS: